fabfi969/TFYA99-CDIO/README.md

 ## Installation

+1. Make sure that your Python version is at least Python 3.10.12
-1. Create a virtual environment:
+2. Create a virtual environment:
     ```bash
     python -m venv venv  # only has to be run once
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
-2. Install the required dependencies:
+3. Install the required dependencies:
     ```bash
     pip install -r requirements.txt  # run when requirements.txt has been updated